Jan Jongbloed: International career

 Jongbloed made 24 appearances for the Netherlands senior national team, winning his first cap in 1962 and the last in the 1978 FIFA World Cup final.

 Jongbloed represented the Netherlands at the 1974 and 1978 FIFA World Cups.

 Style of play

-As a youth, he was a winger.

-When he was keeping, he become one of the pioneer of sweeper-keeper, which style of play matched the totaalvoetbal with his feet ability.
-Anticipated 40 years of this style, when nowadays, a lot of keepers such Manuel Neuer, Alisson and many others, being crucial of football innovation.
+As a youth player, he played as a winger.
+After becoming a goalkeeper, he became one of the early pioneers of the sweeper-keeper role, a style that suited the principles of totaalvoetbal because of his ability with the ball at his feet.
+His approach anticipated the modern role later associated with goalkeepers such as Manuel Neuer and Alisson Becker, who became known for their involvement in build-up play and tactical innovation.